wifinigel/docs/docs/database/gravity/example.md

 192.168.0.103 |   3   | doubleclick.net | Yes
 192.168.0.104 |   4   | doubleclick.net | Yes

 Client 2 got the whitelist entry explicitly assigned to.
-Accordingly, client 2 does not get the domain blocked whereas all remaining client still see this domain as blocked.
+Accordingly, client 2 does not get the domain blocked whereas all remaining clients still see this domain as blocked.